zestymarket/contracts-v2/README.md

 Block Explorer: (Leave Blank, alternatively)
 ```

 # Contracts
+Code in `utils` and `interfaces` are adapted from [openzeppelin](https://github.com/OpenZeppelin/openzeppelin-contracts/tree/release-v3.4/contracts)

 ## ZestyToken.sol
 ZestyToken, $ZEST, is both a governance token as well as a utility token.
 As a Governance token, $ZEST can be used for voting on key decisions in the ZestyDAO.